 What do I do if I get into a car accident in my rental car?

 You’ll need to contact law enforcement to report the accident and get some proof of the incident, followed by your insurance company and the rental car company.
 Make sure you are familiar with your policy details so you know all the required documentation to gather and the process to follow in order to make a claim.

 Will my regular health insurance provide coverage for a medical emergency on a road trip?

 It depends, but oftentimes it does not.
-If your road trip is overseas, then it’s highly likely your health insurance company won’t cover costs incurred abroad.
+If your road trip is overseas, then it’s possible that your health insurance company won’t cover costs incurred abroad.
 Furthermore, if you’re traveling domestically, some health insurance companies charge you additional fees and costs for care that’s received out of your usual network.
 So it’s best to purchase travel insurance that provides emergency medical coverage for anything that may go wrong on your road trip.
 The worst-case scenario is that you are seriously injured in an auto accident overseas and need to be transported to a medical facility, or even to your home.
 These expenses can easily run up to $100,000 or more.
 That’s why emergency medical evacuation coverage from a travel insurance policy is so important.

 What if I can't complete my road trip?
 Will I be covered?

 If something happens on the road that means you have to cut your trip short, then trip interruption coverage can help you recoup any prepaid trip costs.
 It can also help reimburse you for any additional travel costs to get you back home.